intuit/QuickBooks-V3-PHP-SDK/README.md

 ~~~

 ### OAuth 2.0 SSL Certificate Settings and Issues
-The PHP SDK use the Mozilla CA certificates(https://curl.haxx.se/ca/cacert.pem) for authorizing peer certificates.
+The PHP SDK use the Mozilla CA certificates(https://curl.haxx.se/ca/cacert.pem) for authorizing peer certificates.<br/>
-To disbale the cURL certificate settings from the SDK, comment out Line 106 in https://github.com/intuit/QuickBooks-V3-PHP-SDK/blob/master/src/Core/HttpClients/CurlHttpClient.php (You must update the curl.cainfo in your php.ini file)<\br>
+To disbale the cURL certificate settings from the SDK, comment out Line 106 at https://github.com/intuit/QuickBooks-V3-PHP-SDK/blob/master/src/Core/HttpClients/CurlHttpClient.php (You must update the curl.cainfo in your php.ini file)<br/>
-You can also append your self-signed certificate at https://github.com/intuit/QuickBooks-V3-PHP-SDK/blob/master/src/Core/OAuth/OAuth2/certs/cacert.pem <\br>
+You can also append your self-signed certificate at https://github.com/intuit/QuickBooks-V3-PHP-SDK/blob/master/src/Core/OAuth/OAuth2/certs/cacert.pem <br/>
 Below is the code for settings the certificate path for cURL in the SDK.
 ~~~php
  private function setSSL(&$curl_opt, $verifySSL){